 INBRX-106 has demonstrated strong single agent activity in preclinical models that do not respond to blockade of the PD-1/PD-L1 axis, and this activity is improved by addition of a PD-1 blocking antibody.

 The differentiated profile of INBRX-106 supports its investigation as an additional opportunity to significantly increase the durable response rate from single agent PD-1/PD-L1 blockade.
-Phase 1 dose escalation study expected to initiate by the end of 2019.
+Phase 1 is enrolling.